SemihKanUM/SemihKanUM/README.md

 - 🧠 Machine Learning → Built projects such as **AI-generated image detection in Python** and a **chat-bot in Java**
 - 🎮 Game Development & AI → Developed multiple **Java-based games** (UNO, Tetris, Golf, graph coloring, and more) using **object-oriented programming (OOP)**, advanced AI techniques like **MCTS, neural networks, genetic algorithms, numerical optimization approximation algorithms**, and **AlphaZero-inspired bots**
 - 📊 Data Engineering → Designed and optimized **SQL databases** for RPG-style games , Data Analysis and visualizaiton on complex datasets
-- ☁️ Cloud Computing → Created and deployed **Azure cloud pipelines** for data workflows and automation
+- ☁️ Cloud Computing → Deployed Azure-based data infrastructure for workflow automation, storage, and management
 - 🚀 Simulation & Modeling → Built simulation models in Java for complex problem-solving

 Outside of coding, I enjoy: